 Purchasing a property and renting it out to tenants can provide a healthy income stream to willing investors for a very long time.
+Plus, purchasing investment properties has become easier than ever because of marketplaces like Roofstock.
 But no matter what kind of property you purchase – commercial or residential, single-family or multi-unit – hassles and headaches are inevitable.
 Lots of patience and hard work go into finding the right tenants, maintaining the property, and acting responsibly as a landlord.

 Unless owning and managing rental properties is a full-time job for you, or you want it to be, consider a property management firm to streamline your landlord duties.
 But before you sign with one, be sure to fully consider the pros and cons of managing your own property versus delegating tasks to a dedicated management firm.

 The responsibilities that come along with property management include screening the credit histories and backgrounds of applicants, drawing up leases and processing rent payments, maintaining tax and legal records, and dealing with maintenance issues and complaints that crop up.
 Depending on the size of your property, these tasks alone can constitute more than a full-time job.

 Every landlord has to decide whether the tasks required of property management are better suited to a dedicated firm or handled first-hand.
 The first thing to consider is whether you have the time and expertise to manage your own property.
 Are you comfortable doing basic handyman tasks (or do you know someone dependable who is)?
 Do you know a reliable electrician and plumber who offer same-day service?
 Do you mind being on call 24/7 to handle issues that inevitably arise?
 Are you comfortable confronting tenants over complaints or late payments?
 Or would you rather spend the money to free up your time by delegating these and other responsibilities?